 Oliver also holds an M.A. in Psycholinguistics and Neuroscience of Language, and an undergraduate degree in Linguistics and English from the University of York.
 He has teaching qualifications from the Higher Education Academy and the National Open College Network, and has won awards for his work on basic psychological needs, psycholinguistics, the grammar of English, and a combined award for teaching, creative writing, and community service.

 Oliver is currently a grateful recipient of the Robert L. and Mary L. Sproull Fellowship from the University of Rochester and a full tuition waiver from the Warner School.
 His master's level work received support from a Warner School Dean's Scholarship.
-Oliver is a member of the American Counseling Association (ACA), the Association for Counselor Education and Supervision (ACES), the Association for Assessment and Research in Counseling (AARC), the International Honors Society for Counseling (Chi Sigma Iota), and the Association for Psychological Science (APS).
+Oliver is a member of the American Counseling Association (ACA), the Association for Counselor Education and Supervision (ACES), the Association for Assessment and Research in Counseling (AARC), the International Honors Society for Counseling (Chi Sigma Iota), the Association for Psychological Science (APS), and the International Society for the Philosophy of the Sciences of the Mind (ISPSM).
 He has in the past received grants from the CUNY Conference on Human Sentence Processing, the Linguistics Association of Great Britain, and the Potsdam Graduate School.
 He served as a judge for the Shadow Carnegie Book Award in 2006, and in 2010-11 was a guest-blogger for the Microsoft Corporation on the subject of using SharePoint software in higher education.
 Oliver has worked as a (post-)doctoral research fellow on a range of counseling and cognitive science projects, and has taught a range of counseling, human development, and psychology courses.
-Finally, he has served as an ad-hoc reviewer for journals such as the Journal of Psychotherapy Integration, Journal of Cognitive Neuroscience, Brain Research, Journal of Psycholinguistic Research, and Frontiers in Psychology, and for award and research grant programs for the Association for Psychological Science.
+Finally, he serves on the editorial board for the Journal of Counselor Preparation and Supervision, and as an ad-hoc reviewer for journals such as Adultspan, the Journal of Psychotherapy Integration, Journal of Cognitive Neuroscience, Brain Research, Journal of Psycholinguistic Research, and Frontiers in Psychology, and for award and research grant programs for the Association for Psychological Science.

 More details about Oliver's career are available in his vita.